-Master of Science in Adolescent Education and Special Education (Dual Certification Grades 7-12) Online
+Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Help adolescents reach their full potential by gaining a specialized skillset that will qualify you to teach general and special education at the middle and high school levels.